+Established in 1990 and renamed in 2004, to honor established scholars and make it possible for AUC to recruit and retain outstanding professors in the management field.
 The Amoco Chair of Management marked the establishment of the first endowed professorship in management at AUC.
-It was later renamed BP Egypt Oil Professorship in Management Studies following British Petroleum merge with Amoco in 1998.
+It was later renamed BP Egypt Oil Professorship in Management Studies following British Petroleum's merge with Amoco in 1998.
 The position is currently held by Hamed Shamma, assistant professor of management.
 Shamma holds a PhD in marketing from The George Washington University in 2007, an MBA from AUC in 2002 and a BA in business administration from AUC in 1999.

 Established in 2013 to recruit a seasoned scholar or industry leader in banking from Egypt, the United States or elsewhere who can draw on a wealth of experience in researching methods for solutions to the problems of the banking sector.
 The CIB Endowed Professorship of Banking is designed to expose students to multiple perspectives on retail banking (including concepts of retail banking, types of accounts, mortgages, personal loans, debit/credit cards, etc.), challenging their thinking and encouraging new practices that result in superior business leadership.